Not for the first time in the past three months or so, Ali couldn't help but wonder what in the Nine Hells she thought that she was doing.

 She flexed her aching hands, sending a brief pulse of healing magic through them.
 They weren't bleeding, but they were a little raw from rope burn.
 There wasn't much she could do about the chilly water currently dripping from her hair and clothing, but minor healing?
 That she could work with.

-A few feet away, Poppy and Tucker were arguing about trying to throw the rope across the chasm so that Reisel could get across, and Ali frowned even at the suggestion.
+A few feet away, Poppy and Tuck were arguing about trying to throw the rope across the chasm so that Reisel could get across, and Ali frowned even at the suggestion.
 She'd thought it was perfectly clear by now that none of them were exactly all that gifted at anything involving acts of strength, and she could almost see herself going swimming again in an attempt to find the rope when it inevitably fell.

 Or, at the very least, someone going swimming after it.
 Personally, her vote was for anyone whose name wasn't Alionna doing it, at this point.